surf reporT CROYDE

 1. Windsea or wind waves are localised waves that are created by local winds in your area.

-2. The main swell is created by strong winds that have occured in a far away geographic location.
-These waves have travelled hundreds and thousands of miles to your shore.
+2. The main swell is created by strong winds that have occurred in a faraway geographic location.
+These waves have traveled hundreds and thousands of miles to your shore.

-3. Secondary swells are caused by lighter winds in far away places.
-This is a smaller swell that has also travelled a great distance to reach your shore.
+3. Secondary swells are caused by lighter winds in faraway places.
+This is a smaller swell that has also traveled a great distance to reach your shore.

 Waves also known as the sea state or the total sea is equal to: